Deep Learning for Bayesian Optimization of Scientific Problems with High-Dimensional Structure: Introduction

-This work aims to further expand upon the use of BNNs as surrogate models in BO and apply BO to real-world scientific datasets.
-Our contributions are as follows: \begin{itemize}[noitemsep,nolistsep,topsep=0pt] \item We take advantage of auxiliary information to improve BNN-based BO for tasks with high-dimensional observations \item We demonstrate BO on complex input spaces including images and molecules using convolutional and graph neural networks, respectively. \item We apply BO to several realistic scientific datasets, including the optical scattering of a nanoparticle, topology optimization of a photonic crystal material, and chemical property optimization of molecules from the QM9 dataset. \end{itemize} We focus on scientific problems both because the applications are important and because these tasks serve as a useful and challenging testing ground.
-We show that BNNs are often able to significantly outperform GPs on these problems, and we believe that these strong results will also generalize to other contexts and enable BO to be applied to a wider range of problems.
+This work demonstrates the use of deep learning to enable BO for complex, real-world scientific datasets, without the need for pre-trained models.
+In particular: \begin{itemize} \item We take advantage of auxiliary or intermediate information to improve BO for tasks with high-dimensional observations. \item We demonstrate BO on complex input spaces including images and molecules using convolutional and graph neural networks, respectively. \item We apply BO to several realistic scientific datasets, including the optical scattering of a nanoparticle, topology optimization of a photonic crystal material, and chemical property optimization of molecules from the QM9 dataset. \end{itemize} We show that neural networks are often able to significantly outperform GPs as surrogate models on these problems, and we believe that these strong results will also generalize to other contexts and enable BO to be applied to a wider range of problems.
+We note that while our methods are based on existing methods, we use a novel combination of these methods to tailor existing BO frameworks to real-world, complex applications.